NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 This alpha field defines the name of the refrigerant used in the VRF system.
 The name specified here should match the name of a valid FluidProperties:Name object.

+####Field: Rated Evaporative Capacity

+This numeric field defines the total evaporative capacity in watts at rated conditions.
+This is the capacity corresponding to the max compressor speed at rated conditions.
+The actual evaporative capacity is obtained by multiplying the rated capacity with the modification factor calculated by Evaporative Capacity Multiplier Function of Temperature Curve.
+The value must be greater than 0.
+If this field is left blank, a default value of 40,000 W is assumed.

+####Field: Rated Compressor Power Per Unit of Rated Evaporative Capacity

+This numeric field defines the rated compressor power per Watt of rated evaporative capacity.
+Rated compressor power corresponds to the max compressor speed at rated conditions.
+The actual compressor power is obtained by multiplying the rated power with the modification factor calculated by Compressor Power Multiplier Function of Temperature Curve.
+The value must be greater than 0.
+If this field is left blank, a default value of 0.35 W/W is assumed.

 ####Field: Reference Cooling COP

 This numeric field defines the cooling coefficient of performance at rated conditions.
 This value is only used for the initialization of the physics based VRF model at cooling mode.
+Actual cooling COP is calculated by the physics-based model.
 The value must be greater than 0.
-If this field is left blank, a default coefficient of performance of 3.3 is assumed.
+If this field is left blank, a default coefficient of performance of 2.86 is assumed.

 ####Field: Reference Heating COP

 This numeric field defines the heating coefficient of performance at rated conditions.
 This value is only used for the initialization of the physics based VRF model at heating mode.
+Actual heating COP is calculated by the physics-based model.
 The value must be greater than 0.
-If this field is left blank, a default coefficient of performance of 3.4 is assumed.
+If this field is left blank, a default coefficient of performance of 3.86 is assumed.

 ####Field: Minimum Outdoor Air Temperature in Cooling Mode